 Note: If an auditor is attempting to review a locality’s account balances for the current quarter, the auditor will need to coordinate with the locality to ensure the locality has first verified their accounts for the current quarter.

+Note: If the external auditor chooses not to establish an “Auditor” SPDA account with Treasury, refer to recommended alternate procedures below to review locality’s SPDA compliance.

 c) All of the locality’s public funds held by the Treasurer, Director of Finance, or other Constitutional Officer are properly insured against loss in accordance with current FDIC coverage for demand and savings accounts and the Virginia Security for Public Deposits Act.